TicketVise/ticketvise/README.md

 combination with a private discussion section for the teaching team gets rid of coordination overhead as no second communication channel is required (e.g. Slack or Telegram).
 TicketVise comes with many more features, such as a notification system, course/user statistics and markdown support.
+Furthermore we strive to give implicit feedback to teachers to improve their courses.

 ## Deployment
 ### Generate SSL certificates